kyphan38/web/assets/docs/how to/setup-jenkins-controller-agent.md

 ## Prerequisites

-- System: Two Ubuntu servers with root or sudo access and network connectivity
+- System: two Ubuntu servers with root or sudo access and network connectivity
   - controller-server: 192.168.64.10
   - agent-server: 192.168.64.11